They always say that the hardest part of leaving on a big adventure is making the decision to do it.

 Flying from Europe

-- Air Canada offers daily flights to Canada while Air Transat has a varied schedule.
+- Air Canada offers daily flights to Canada from more destinations while Air Transat and WestJet have more varied schedules

 - Air Transat offers one free ski or snowboard bag up to 20kg

-My preference is to book direct with airlines (and they usually offer the cheapest rate), but Canadian Affair often have awesome sales and specials for IEC participants arriving from Europe.
+My preference is to book direct with airlines (and they usually offer the cheapest rate), but Canadian Affair often have awesome sales and specials for IEC participants arriving from Europe utilising Air Transat.

 Be sure to double check the airline’s luggage allowance if you are bringing winter equipment with you.
 Air Transat, for example, allows one free snowboard/ski bag, which can be a big money saver!